All About The Major and Minor Scales

 The Major Scale is the most commonly used scale known for its happy, uplifting sound.
 In this post you will learn all about the Major and Minor Scales; how to make them, the differences between them, and how they sound..

-We can start with the easiest one which is C major, which consists of all the white keys on your piano.
+We can start with the easiest one which is C major.
+It consists of all the white keys on your piano.
 Now I bet you’re asking, how did you come up with that?

 The formula for finding the Major Scale is as follows: